-A. Courses Abroad
+B. Courses Abroad

 Student access to academic opportunities increases as their academic preparation for the particular study center environment improves.
 Limitations can derive from one's level of language fluency and literacy (in non-English speaking countries) and specific preparation in the major.
-It is important that IP participants develop a realistic view of what they can actually accomplish in their year overseas and set realistic goals.
+It is important that IP participants develop a realistic view of what they can accomplish while studying abroad and set realistic goals.
 Students studying in non-English speaking countries should not overestimate their ability in the host country language and should understand that some limits on choice of coursework are to be expected.

-As is the case with any CSU campus, study center courses may not be offered every semester, may not be offered for same number of units as the student's home CSU campus or may not have the same components (e.g. lab) as the course at the student's home CSU campus so students should not enter the overseas academic experience with rigid and narrowly defined course requirements.
+As is the case with any CSU campus, study center courses may not be offered every semester.
+Courses may not be offered for same number of units as the student's home CSU campus or may not have the same components (e.g., lab) as the course at the student's home CSU campus; therefore, students should not enter the study abroad academic experience with rigid and narrowly defined course requirements.
+Students must understand that courses abroad may not be identical to those offered at the CSU and if offered, enrollment in these courses cannot be guaranteed.
+Students must be prepared to be flexible in their selection of courses and take elective courses to meet CSU IP course load requirements.

-B. Course Crediting
+C. Course Crediting

 Coursework taken overseas is regarded as resident credit (not transfer credit) by the student's home CSU campus and will appear on the student's CSU academic record between four and six months after completion of the international study experience.
-(Variances in reporting time and posting to the CSU record depends on the program and special circumstances involved.)
+Variances in reporting time and posting to the CSU record depends on the program and special circumstances involved.
 The appropriate authorities at the student's home CSU campus determine the applicability of coursework completed overseas to major, minor, general education, and elective degree requirements.
 Specific questions regarding CSU campus policies and how courses will apply towards the degree should be directed to CSU campus advisors rather than the study center or CSU IP staff.